AstroinformaticsAU/VersionControlTutorial/source/pages/2-viewing.rst

 .. topic:: Exercise 2a

-    Add a scentence to the section "A New Hope" of ``master.tex`` but don't commit the change.
+    Add a sentence to the section "A New Hope" of ``master.tex`` but don't commit the change.
 Now try running::

         % git diff